Jon Toogood

-Jonathan Charles Toogood (born 9 August 1971) is a New Zealand musician who is the frontman (lead vocals and guitar) of the rock band Shihad.
+Jonathan Charles Toogood (born 9 August 1971) is a New Zealand musician who was the frontman (lead vocals and guitar) of the rock band Shihad.
 He started playing guitar when he was "8 or 9" and became friends with Tom Larkin while at Wellington High School.
 Toogood and Larkin were fans of AC/DC and Metallica and started Shihad in 1988.

 Non-Shihad projects

 SML (mid-1990s)

 After their respective bands were established on Wildside Records Toogood, Larkin, and Nigel Reagan (Head Like a Hole) had a side project called SML.
-They recorded two albums in The Stench Room studio, releasing Is That It? and Mixdown in 1995 and 1996.
+They recorded two albums in The Stench Room studio, titled Is That It? and Mixdown released in 1995 and 1996.